 The Best Castles in Scotland Curated by a Local

 Scotland is the land of castles.
-With arguably the greatest concentration of them in Europe there is something to appeal to everyone – windswept and desolate Highland strongholds, magnificent royal fortresses on city-topping rocky crags, fancy baronial tower houses, and everything in between.
-2013 saw a record number of visitors flock to these living pieces of history; with the 700th anniversary of the Battle of Bannockburn and the Scottish independence referendum both coming our way this summer that trend is set to flourish even further.
+With arguably the greatest concentration of them in Europe there is something to appeal to everyone.
+2013 saw a record number of visitors flock to these living pieces of history; with the 700th anniversary of the Battle of Bannockburn.
+Visitor numbers to Castles in Scotland continue to rise every year.

 Best of all, Scotland’s castles are accessible.
-For anyone accustomed to driving for half a day through countries such as France, Germany, Canada or the United States to see a single sight, the intimate smallness of Scotland is completely refreshing.
-Many castles are within a short strike of major cities and towns, and those that aren’t are a very reasonable car, bus or cycle journey away through unforgettable scenery.
+We are accustomed to driving four hours through countries such as Canada or the USA to see a single sight.
+You won’t have this problem in Scotland due to its intimate smallness of Scotland.
+Many castles are within a short strike of major cities and towns.
+Those that aren’t are a very reasonable car, bus or cycle journey away through unforgettable scenery.

-Having been to over 60 of these gems myself, I’ve assembled my very own ‘Castle Trail’ of the Best Castles in Scotland for you to follow, taking in the most awe-inspiring, historically rich and downright exciting locations that Scotland has to offer.
-As a ‘Battle Master’ (yes, that’s the actual job title) at the new Bannockburn Heritage Centre in Stirling, I’ve had the opportunity to immerse myself in Scottish history, the facts of which consistently prove stranger and more thrilling than fiction.
-The whole circuit could be completed by a dedicated and nimble traveller within a week, but many are only an afternoon or day trip away from tourist centres such as Edinburgh, Inverness, Aberdeen and Stirling.
+Having been to over 60 of these Castles myself, I’ve assembled my very own ‘Castle Trail’.
+Following this awe-inspiring, historically rich and downright exciting ‘Castle Trail’, you will see the best castles in Scotland.
+As a ‘Battle Master’ (yes, that’s the actual job title) at the new Bannockburn Heritage Centre in Stirling, I’ve had the opportunity to immerse myself in Scottish history.
+The facts of which consistently prove stranger and more thrilling than fiction.
+The whole circuit could be completed by a dedicated and nimble traveller within a week.
+Many are only an afternoon or day trip away from tourist centres such as Edinburgh, Inverness, Aberdeen and Stirling.
 All offer a great way for individuals, couples or families to get a little medieval and experience Scotland’s world-famous heritage hands-on.

 If you plan on visiting more than three or four of these castles, particularly the larger and more expensive ones such as Edinburgh and Urquhart, it is worthwhile to pick up an Explorer Pass from Historic Scotland (HS).
 This allows you instant access to unlimited HS properties over three or seven days.
-National Trust for Scotland (NTS) has a similar offer with their Discover Pass at three, seven and fourteen-day intervals, giving you access to a great many castles, gardens and estates as well as famous battlefields such as Culloden and Bannockburn.
+National Trust for Scotland (NTS) has a similar offer with their Discover Pass at three, seven and fourteen-day intervals.
+This will give you access to a great many castles, gardens, estates and famous battlefields such as Culloden and Bannockburn.
 Membership to either organization gives free access to all of their properties and is excellent value for anyone with a consistent interest in Scottish history and heritage.

 Best Castles in Scotland: A Castle for Every Taste